astronomer/docs/archived_software_docs/version-0.26/deploy-cli.md

 This guide provides the setup steps for deploying DAGs to Astronomer using the Astronomer CLI.

-If you've used the Astronomer CLI to develop locally, you'll find it similarly easy to deploy your DAGs to an Airflow Deployment on Astronomer.
+If you've used the Astronomer CLI to develop locally, you'll find it similarly easy to deploy your DAGs to an Apache Airflow® Deployment on Astronomer.
 The Astronomer CLI builds your DAGs into a Docker image alongside all other files in your Airflow project directory, including your Python and OS-level packages, your Dockerfile, and your plugins.
 The resulting image is then used to generate a set of Docker containers for each of Airflow's core components.

 For guidance on automating this process, refer to [Deploy to Astronomer via CI/CD](ci-cd.md).
 To learn how to add Python and OS-level packages or otherwise customize your Docker image, read [Customize your Image](customize-image.md).

 Alternatively, you can configure an external NFS volume for DAG deploys.
 For more information, read [Deploy DAGs to an NFS Volume](deploy-nfs.md).

-> **Note:** We recommend that all users test their code locally via the Astronomer CLI before pushing it to an Airflow Deployment on Astronomer.
+> **Note:** We recommend that all users test their code locally via the Astronomer CLI before pushing it to an Apache Airflow® Deployment on Astronomer.
 For guidelines on developing locally, refer to [CLI Quickstart](cli-quickstart.md).

 ## Prerequisites